rocq-community/manifesto/README.md

 ### Advertising interesting packages ###

-Not all the packages that are transferred to rocq-community have the same initial quality.
+Not all the packages that are transferred to Rocq-community have the same initial quality.
 While this should not stop packages from being taken over, and new maintainers should strive to improve the package quality, some editorial work is also required to put forward the most interesting packages, be it for